spectrocloud/librarium/docs/docs-content/profiles/app-profiles/clone-app-profile.md

 |**Source Profile Version**  | The version number of the source profile. |
 |**Target Project** | The target project to which the profile will be cloned.
 Select the project name from the **drop-down Menu**.|

+To learn how to create multiple profile versions that use the same name, check out [Version an App Profile](../app-profiles/modify-app-profiles/version-app-profile.md).

-In the target project specified during the clone process, you can now use the App Profile for app deployments.
+In the target project specified during the clone process, you can now use the app profile for app deployments.

 ## Validate